singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 ## Removing any change made to the database after test completion.

 `@Transactional` will help us to clean the database once tests are completed.
 We don't want to keep adding stuff to the database and want to clean it after every test run.

+Wrapping something with `Transaction` is a very general programming concept which is present in almost every Database.
+According to this, if you run any number of SQL commands inside the transaction and if it fails on any step, the whole transaction will be reverted.

+This is fairly useful when you are running related commands, for example, reducing the inventory size and adding stuff to someone brought list.

+The same concept is used here, the only hack is that anything you run inside `@Transactional` is rolled back in the end.

+Read more about this on [Spring boot logs](https://docs.spring.io/spring/docs/4.2.5.RELEASE/spring-framework-reference/html/integration-testing.html#testcontext-tx).

 ## Creating the API endpoint